splynx/docs/files/en/addons_modules/sageone/sageone.md

 ![SageOne accounting categories](sageone_accounting_categories.png)

 Once here, the first step is to load the categories/items from SageOne.
-To do so, scroll to the bottom of the page and click on the Load button in the Accounting categories sections:
+To do so, scroll to the bottom of the page and click on the Load button in the *Accounting categories* sections:

 ![SageOne accounting categories](sageone_accounting_categories2.png)

-In case the accounting categories list is not loaded, open `Config / Integrations / Splynx Sageone Accounting` and press the **Import mapping settings into Splynx** button, then try again.

 <details>
-<summary>click here to see the screenshot</summary>
+<summary>In case the accounting categories list is not loaded</summary>
 <div markdown="1">

+Open `Config / Integrations / Splynx Sageone Accounting` and press the **Import mapping settings into Splynx** button, then try again.

 ![](import_mapping_settings.png)